scverse/scvi-tools/README.md

 # Resources

 - Tutorials, API reference, and installation guides are available in the [documentation](https://docs.scvi-tools.org/).
 - For discussion of usage, check out our [forum](https://discourse.scvi-tools.org).
 - Please use the [issues](https://github.com/scverse/scvi-tools/issues) to submit bug reports.
--   If you\'d like to contribute, check out our [contributing guide](https://docs.scvi-tools.org/en/stable/contributing/index.html).
+- If you'd like to contribute, check out our [contributing guide](https://docs.scvi-tools.org/en/stable/contributing/index.html).
 - If you find a model useful for your research, please consider citing the corresponding publication (linked above).

 # Reference